PaddyPowerBetfair/Cloud-Academy/AWS-Associate-Developer-June2018/DynamoDB.md

     Could reduce your provisioned Read Capacity of your Dynamo DB.
     Read Intensive apps only - Not needed if you don't need low-latency of your reads.

+## Elasticache
+    Sits between your application and Dynamo.
+    Suitable for read-heavy workloads.
+    Takes the read load off Dynamo.
+    Good for compute-heavy workloads because the output of computations can be cached.

+    2 types of Elasticache
+    * MemcacheD
+    * Redis

+### MemcacheD
+    Object caching system
+    Multithreaded
+    No multi-az capability (not clustered)
+    If you lose your memcached service then it's gone.

+### Redis
+    In-memory key-value store
+    Supports complex structs like sorted sets and lists.
+    Supports master/slave replication
+    Supports multi-az for cross AZ redundancy
+    Good if you want your cache to be resilient.

+### Caching Strategies
+    Lazy Loading
+    Write-through strategy